About Loop Exit

 Over time, I saw the same problem across sectors and teams.
 Disciplines were working in parallel without enough shared logic.
 Strategy was being discussed separately from execution.
 New systems were being introduced without enough attention to the people expected to trust them, use them, and carry them forward.

-That experience shaped the practice.
-Loop Exit is built to reduce that fragmentation, improve decision quality under uncertainty, and help organizations define a path that is coherent, governed, and usable in practice.
+Loop Exit was built to reduce fragmentation, improve decision quality under uncertainty, and help organizations define a path that is coherent, governed, and usable in practice.
 The emphasis on decision integrity, bounded proof, and embodied change comes directly from that work.

 Built with people, not done to them